Digital and traditional storytelling

 If you are reading this page, you are probably in one of my digital storytelling workshops, or are simply looking for resources about storytelling in education.
 Whether or not you are in a workshop, feel free to use any materials you find here.

-Storytelling in four parts.
-I have divided my storytelling resources into four parts, each with its own web page.
+Storytelling in five parts.
+I have divided my storytelling resources into five parts, each with its own web page.

 This is Part III- The technology and techniques of digital storytelling.
 It addresses the technology needed to create digital stories, as well as various techniques for using technology effectively.
 This site has a strong media literacy component, showing how to help students understand the persuasive nature of media.

-If you are attending a workshop, or if you simply want to know more about the many facets of digital storytelling, please read this web page, as well as Parts I, II and IV:
+If you are attending a workshop, or if you simply want to know more about the many facets of digital storytelling, please read this web page, as through the links to all of the digital storytelling resources on the right.

 Feel free to contact me with any questions: jason.ohler@uas.alaska.edu